Tampa Bay Rays: Retired numbers

 Don Zimmer had his no. 66 retired by the Rays.

 The Tampa Bay Rays have retired three numbers.
-These numbers are displayed to the left of the center field scoreboard and "K Counter" on a small wall.
+These numbers are displayed in the third base line upper deck.

 Jackie Robinson's number 42 was retired by all of Major League Baseball in 1997 (a year before the Rays' inaugural season), thus outside Jackie Robinson Day when every MLB player wears number 42, no Rays player has ever donned the number.

 Selected individual franchise single-season records

 Statistics below are through the end of the 2023 season.